Academics | Reading Experience

 The Ripon College Reading Experience seeks not just to facilitate college-level reading and thinking, but to create a shared experience between students with diverse backgrounds, to foster extracurricular learning, and to provide opportunities for common discussion and to cultivate relationships.

 In choosing this book, RCRE wanted to provide a common experience and point of reference for all first-year students.
-We hope enjoyed it and thought about the ideas presented.
+We hope you enjoyed it and thought about the ideas presented.
 It may spark conversations with friends, roommates, faculty, staff, or your family.
-You might even consider taking up running or try running in a whole new way!

-Events for the next fall semester will be posted here once they are finalized.
+Events for next year will be posted here as they are finalized.

 List of Past Reading Experience Books

 2012-2013 – Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen by Christopher McDougall

 2011-2012 - This I Believe: The Personal Philosophies of Remarkable Men and Women - Edited by Jay Allison & Dan Gediman Link to Ripon College’s This I Believe Essays